srvaroa/repocket/README.md

   of the `delete` command.
 You move articles here when you want to delete them from Pocket.
 * `archived_dir` contains articles that should be archived in the next run of the `archive` command.
-YOu move articles here when you want to archive them in Pocket, but don't want to keep a local copy.
+You move articles here when you want to archive them in Pocket, but don't want to keep a local copy.

 Files in both `deleted_dir` and `archived_dir` are removed after a sync.